ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 ## Terminal Objective \#1

-Given a Baofeng UV-5R HT, change basic settings manually.
+Given a Baofeng UV-5R HT, prepare the radio for use.

 ### Psychomotor Objectives

 Given a Baofeng UV-5R with a stock configuration:

+* power-on the radio
 * activate the alarm
 * activate the strobe light
 * activate scanning mode
+* attach the belt clip
+* remove the battery
+* attach the battery
+* attach/remove the antenna
+* activate the flashlight

+### Cognitive Objectives

+Given a list of options:

+* recognize the frequency ranges set aside for amateur use by the FCC
+* recognize the requirement to transmit on the amateur radio frequencies per FCC regulations
+* recall the function of each physical button on the radio

+### Affective Objectives

+## Terminal Objective \#2

+Given a Baofeng UV-5R HT, change basic settings manually.

+### Psychomotor Objectives

+Given a Baofeng UV-5R with a stock configuration:

 * change menu settings manually
 * adjust the frequency steps used in scanning
 * adjust the display illumination time
 * adjust the transmission timer
-* attach the belt clip
-* remove the battery
-* attach the battery
-* attach/remove the antenna
 * switch the feedback voice between Chinese and English
 * reset the device to factory settings
 * quickly navigate to menu settings
 * change the display background color
 * switch operating modes
 * switch between display frequencies
-* activate the flashlight
-* attach/remove the antenna

 ### Cognitive Objectives

 Given a list of options:

 * list some accessories to consider buying
-* recognize which display colors are available (move or delete this one)

 ### Affective Objectives

-## Terminal Objective \#2
+## Terminal Objective \#3

 Given a Baofeng UV-5R HT, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder and above in the simplex mode

+**Prerequisite:** The learner must have a United States of America Federal Communications Commission Technician's License or above to transmit on the amateur radio frequencies.

+No license is required only for listening.

 ### Psychomotor Objectives

-* perform simplex communication
+Given a Baofeng UV-5R HT:

 * manually enter a frequency
 * manually set the transmitting power
-* transmit
+* perform simplex communication with the instructor
 * switch between frequency bands

 ### Cognitive Objectives

+Given a list of options:

-* what are the FCC licensing requirements to transmit on this device?
+* recognize the FCC licensing requirements to transmit on this device?
-* what is the Band Plan?
+* recall the purpose of the Band Plan?
-* what classifications of radio frequency spectrum can this radio use?
+* recall classifications of radio frequency spectrum can this radio use?
-* what are the different operating modes on this radio?
+* recognize the different operating modes on this radio?
 * what is VFO?
-* which transmitting powers are available?
+* recognize the transmit power options for this radio?
-* what are the requirements for stating license callsigns?
+* recall the requirements for stating license callsigns during amateur radio operation?
-* what is the proper method of conducting a radio test?
+* remember the proper method of conducting a radio test?

 ### Affective Objectives

-## Terminal Objective \#3
+## Terminal Objective \#4

 Given a Baofeng UV-5R HT and a list of repeater settings, program repeater settings in the Baofeng UV-5R manually.